soodoku/wait/README.md

 The final dataset can be downloaded [here](https://github.com/soodoku/wait/blob/master/data/dmv_data_output_12_14_2020.csv).

+**Note** CA DMV does not report over how long a period it averages the wait time.

 To scrape the data, we ran [scripts/get_dmv_wait_data.py](scripts/get_dmv_wait_data.py).
 The script depends on three pieces of data which we have stored as python lists:
     * [Office Locales](scripts/ca_locales.py)
     * [Services](scripts/services.py)